getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

     // Default is disabled.
     uploadNativeSymbols false

-    // Includes or not the source code of native code for Sentry.
+    // Does or doesn't include the source code of native code for Sentry.
     // This executes sentry-cli with the --include-sources param. automatically so
     // you don't need to do it manually.
     // Default is disabled.